Housing Application Process

-- If you and a friend would like to room together, you will have the opportunity to create a Roommate Group in MyHousing.
+- After submitting the $200 room reservation fee, you will be able to answer the roommate matching questions and select your room.
+If you and a friend would like to room together, both of you will need to complete the housing application and pay the $200 room reservation fee.
 You can also search for potential roommates through MyHousing.
+It is up to you and your roommate to place yourselves in a room.
+MyHousing is not designed to automatically place students into a room.
 Under no circumstances does the College guarantee who will be your roommate.

-** Make sure that you continue to check your MiX e-mail account regularly for further information on the room selection process.
+** Make sure that you continue to check your WVU Portal account regularly for further information regarding on campus housing.

 *** If you would prefer a paper housing application, please contact the Office of Housing and Residence Life at (304) 788-7407.